volcano-assets/data-science-starter/README.md

-# Licancabur Project Starter
+# Licancabur Data Science Project Starter

-_A Dockerfile to install all necessary tools to generate a new project_
+_A Dockerfile to install all necessary tools to generate a new data science project_

 ### Requirements:
 -----------